Diversity, Inclusion & Wellness

 Where all employees can contribute to their full potential

 Increase domestic and emerging market share and improve fan loyalty

 Employee Resource Groups

-We’ve created a culture that embraces ideas, experiences and unique personalities.
-That’s why our Employee Resource Groups (ERGs) are so important to our culture.
-They find new ways to bring us together – from hosting our annual Multicultural Fair, to helping us celebrate holidays like the Chinese New Year and Women’s History Month.
+We've created a culture that embraces ideas, experiences and unique personalities.
+That's why our Employee Resource Groups (ERGs) are so important to our culture.
+They find new ways to bring us together – from supporting the creation of content for all our platforms, to helping us celebrate holidays like the Chinese New Year and Women's History Month.
 They also drive a variety of programs, events and development initiatives throughout the year that connect our workforce, workplace and marketplace.

 - ESPN Equal

 - ESPN Enabled

 - ABLE - Asian Business Leaders of ESPN

 - E-FAM - ESPN Fathers and Mothers

 Each group is voluntarily led by employees, has an executive champion, and elects their own core leadership.
 With over 2,000 members, our ERGs are a great way to connect with other employees through shared interests or similar backgrounds like: Young Professionals, Veterans, Women, Asians, People with Disabilities, Latinos, Families, African-Americans, and our Gay, Lesbian, Bisexual, and Transgender employees.